Context

 ₱30M/month on Gmail and Facebook is a person heroically holding everything together — not a system.
 Three structural ceilings sat between them and their goal:

 - Revenue leakage at booking.
 With three uncorrelated channels (FB inbox, text, calls), inquiries fall through the cracks the moment one person is busy.
-No pipeline, no receipts, no way to measure conversion.
+No pipeline, no receipts, no way to measure conversion, no way to know which channel is actually producing the revenue.

 - Finance invisibility.
 At ₱30M/month scale, manual accounting on Gmail is a liability.
-You can't see margin by service line in time to act on it.
+You can't see margin by service line in time to act on it, you can't close a month without heroics, and you can't make a confident decision about where to invest in growth because the data isn't legible.

 - Zero digital discovery.
 No website means the only way to find them is if someone tells you.
-Every growth lever that depends on inbound search was locked off.
+Every growth lever that depends on inbound search was locked off — every SEO query, every Google Business listing, every schema-indexed service page that would have been compounding demand for free.

 Approach

 Digital transformation isn't one project — it's a sequence.
-We mapped it in dependency order and started shipping.
+We mapped it in dependency order and started shipping, because starting anywhere else would have meant building on foundations that still had to move.

 - 1. Identity (Google Workspace).
 Nothing else works without it.
 Provisioned the domain, migrated team accounts off personal Gmail, configured groups, shared drive, role-based access, and ongoing admin.
-This unblocked every subsequent piece.
+This unblocked every subsequent piece — finance automation needed structured email, the website needed the domain, the CRM would need group-level permissions.
+Getting this right first meant every downstream system inherited a clean foundation instead of inheriting the mess.

 - 2. Finance operations automation.
 Rebuilt the recurring financial work on n8n + Claude Code.
 Mechanical steps run on event triggers; Claude Code handles the judgement-heavy steps (categorization, anomaly detection, flagging).
-Manual finance ops began coming off the plate.
+Manual finance ops began coming off the plate — the hours-per-week curve started bending down while the data-legibility curve started climbing.

 The unlock isn't any single piece — it's one operator across the stack.
 When the website needs a contact form that writes into a finance workflow, one person already owns both sides.
-No three-vendor coordination tax.
+No three-vendor coordination tax, no "the website dev said the CRM vendor needs to fix it" pattern.
+Integrated ownership is what lets the sequence actually run to completion.

 - Google Workspace live.
 Domain, accounts, groups, email routing, shared drive, MDM posture — all stood up and stable.

 - Website + SEO foundation locked in before the first byte of UI copy.
-Schema, metadata, content architecture — all in place pre-launch.
+Schema, metadata, content architecture — all in place pre-launch, so launch day ships a site Google can read rather than a site Google has to learn.

 - This case study will be updated on website launch with indexing velocity, first inquiry attribution, and quarterly revenue progress against the ₱100M target.